Game (retailer): Frasers Group purchase

 In June 2019, OpCapita agreed to a takeover of Game by Frasers Group for £52 million.
 Game had 540 stores in the UK and Spain when the takeover was completed.

 Game has re-entered the Irish market as of December 2023, inside of a Sports Direct in Roscommon.

 In January 2024, the retailer announced it would phase out trade-ins and pre-owned games by February.

 In June 2024, the retailer announced it would be ending its reward point scheme by the following month.

+In March 2025, Game Stores Iberia, consisting of Spanish operations of 220 stores, was sold by Frasers Group to GuideBridge Capital; the stores continue to trade as Game.

 In April 2025, Game's Basingstoke Head Office closed down, further highlighting the demise of the standalone business, with more integration going towards the Sports Direct and House of Fraser concessions.

+In January 2026, Frasers Group reported they were intending to place Game Retail Limited into administration.
+It was later announced that the three remaining UK standalone Game stores in Dudley, Lancaster and Sutton were due to close in April 2026, whilst the Sports Direct, Frasers and Lilywhites concessions will continue, alongside the online business.
+Managing director Nick Arran would also be stepping down.
+In February 2026, Game.co.uk's operator was changed from Game Retail Limited to Frasers Group Trading Limited, trading as Sports Direct.

+In February 2026, Game Spain announced that they would be opening more stores and refurbishing existing ones, taking a different route than Game UK's demise.